+- 1 Due to a review of the calculation target, emissions in the base year were revised from 117,000 t-CO2 to 154,000 t-CO2.

+- 2 The emission factor for FY2030 is 0.25 kg-CO2/kWh, which is the average of all power sources calculated from the energy mix shown in the Energy Demand Outlook for FY2030.

+Individual CO2 reduction measures and numerical targets for FY2030

+Installation of solar power generation

+More than 50%3

+Electric vehicle ratio

+Electric vehicle ratio

+LED lighting Installation

+Installation

+LED lighting renewable energy usage

+100%4

+100%4

-Due to a review of the calculation target, emissions in the base year were revised from 117,000 t-CO2 to 154 000 t-CO2 \2 The emission factor for FY2030 is 0.25 kg-CO2/kWh, which is the average of all power sources calculated from the energy mix shown in the Energy Demand Outlook for FY2030.
-Individual CO2 reduction measures and numerical targets for FY2030 Installation of solar power generation Electric vehicle ratio LED lighting Installation Percentage of renewable energy usage More than 50%3 100% 100%4 100%4 \3 Buildings that meet the following conditions shall be considered for installation. · Installing photovoltaic power generation equipment shall not impair the building's original function and intended use or affect the surrounding environment, such as reflected light. .
-There must be no obstacles to installation in terms of area, solar radiation conditions coordination with other uses, maintenance space for equipment, future life of the building. seismic performance of the structure, loading conditions, installation efficiency, use of electricity generated, etc. \4 For offices solely owned by UR and expected to remain in place
+- 3 Buildings that meet the following conditions shall be considered for installation.

+- Installing photovoltaic power generation equipment shall not impair the building's original function and intended use or affect the surrounding environment, such as reflected light.

+- There must be no obstacles to installation in terms of area, solar radiation conditions, coordination with other uses, maintenance space for equipment, future life of the building, seismic performance of the structure, loading conditions, installation efficiency, use of electricity generated, etc.

+- 4 For offices solely owned by UR and expected to remain in place

-Atago District Minato-ku, Tokyo Preservation of Urban Green Space In the Atago district, we are consolidating underutilized and deteriorating building sites to create a mixed-use urban area that integrates with the natural environment of the adjacent Atago Mountain.
+Visualization of the approach to spatial development Atago District Minato-ku, Tokyo Preservation of Urban Green Space In the Atago district, we are consolidating underutilized and deteriorating building sites to create a mixed-use urban area that integrates with the natural environment of the adjacent Atago Mountain.
 To create an urban space rich in greenery, a plaza seamlessly extending from the greenery of Mt.
-Atago is planned along with the redevelopment of the approach
+Atago is planned along with the redevelopment of the approach space to Atago Shrine.
+The project aims to expand the remaining natural environment of Mt.
+Atago through a planting plan that considers the biodiversity of trees such as Japanese maples, birds, butterflies, and other wild life, as well as to develop approximately 1,200m2 of green space in the Atago area.